refinejcode49/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+4

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+`Describe` one per test and with a callback function.
+`it` blocks where we define the test

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+specific about what we want to do. keywords: it - should, expect

-4. What do the `expect` functions do, and what input do they take?
+4. What do the `expect` functions do, and what input do they take? where we put the expectation of the test.
 <br>